aghriss/gdrive/README.md

 Linux 64bit: [Download](https://www.cloud.aghriss.net/index.php/s/zgMSAZBqBaoen6t)
 <br>
-For other systems: Compiles from source
+For other systems: see "Compile from source"

 ## Compile from source
 ```bash